Manuel Briones: Early life

-Manuel C. Briones was born to parents Pedro Cabahug and Engracia Briones in Mandaue, Cebu on January 1, 1893.
-After his mother died when he was young, his uncle from his mother's side, Reverend Father Domingo Briones, took care of him and looked after his studies in Cebu City.
-Manuel bore his uncle's last name for the rest of his life.
+Briones was born to parents Pedro Cabahug y Seno and Apolonia Engracia Briones in Mandaue, Cebu on January 1, 1893.
+After his mother died, Reverend Father Domingo Briones, his maternal uncle, took care of him and looked after his studies in Cebu City.

 Education and career

-Briones studied in a private school owned by Antolin Frias, a writer and journalist in Cebu.
-Later, he acquired his bachelor's degree at the Colegio-Seminario de San Carlos (now University of San Carlos) and took up law at the Escuela de Derecho in Manila.
-On November 3, 1916, he became a lawyer.
+Briones studied in a private school owned by Antolin Frías, a writer and journalist in Cebú.
+Later, he acquired his bachelor's degree at the Colegio y Seminario de San Carlos and took up law at the Escuela de Derecho in Manila.
+On November 3, 1916, he was called to the bench.

 He was part of the law firm together with Dionisio Abella Jakosalem and Paulino Gullas.

 Additionally, he was a member of various international associations including the Royal Academy of Spanish-American Sciences and Arts, and of the Royal Academy of the Spanish Language.

 He married Celestina Lorenzo and had six children, including former Cebu governor Jose L. Briones.